Friends

 After reading “Confessions of a Former Bully”, discuss the various empower tools mentioned in the book.
 Explain that it’s important for all students to be aware of these tools and that it may be good to do an education campaign (media literacy).

-Ask students to make a poster of one the empower tools mentioned in the book (i.e., Stop!; Why?; Turn an Insult into a Compliment; Laugh About It!; So, Whatever, Huh, Who Cares?; Walk Away; Agree; Act Silly).
+Ask students to make a poster of one the empower tools mentioned in the book (e.g. Stop!; Why?; Turn an Insult into a Compliment; Laugh About It!; So, Whatever, Huh, Who Cares?; Walk Away; Agree; Act Silly).

 Explain that a display of these strategies will educate other students and can help stop relational aggression.